8HoLoN/8HoLoN/README.md

 ### Hi there 👋

 I'm a software engineer, working on several subjects including some open source.
-If you want to become a sponsor by giving financial support or if you want to get dedicated support, consider use [patreon](https://www.patreon.com/8HoLoN).
+If you want to become a sponsor by giving financial support or if you want to get dedicated support, consider to use [patreon](https://www.patreon.com/8HoLoN).

 <!--
 **8HoLoN/8HoLoN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.